 Forskolin may cause cellular changes that stimulate the dilation of airways.

 - To treat cancer

 Scientific evidence is limited to lab and animals studies.
-There is no human trial to support this use.
+There are no human data to support this use.

 - To increase cardiac output in congestive heart failure

 Two clinical trials found positive effects of intravenous forskolin in patients with acute heart failure, but overall support for this use is not strong.
 Oral forms of this herb have not been tested in humans.